Click the tabs below to view answers to commonly asked questions.

 - Any known easements on the property (if unknown, the city can assist with locating)

-Zoning staff will review the plan to ensure complaine with the City Code, include accomodation of recorded easements and sight triangle requirements.
-There is no fee for this review.
+Zoning staff will review the plan to ensure compliance with the City Code.
+There is no fee for this permit.

 Fence Height Regulations (per City Code):